strapify-dev/Strapify/README.md

 # Civiconnect Strapify

+The Civiconnect Strapify project is an automated solution for webflow site exporting with injected code for Strapi CMS compatibility.

 ## Marking Webflow elements for Strapi injection
 Suppose we have a strapi collection type called Cards with the following fields:
   - Header (text)